MicrosoftDocs/quantum-docs/articles/resource-estimatior-batching.md

 ## Batching with the Resource Estimator

-The Azure Quantum Resource Estimator allows you to submit jobs with multiple configuration of job parameters, also referred as *items*, as a single job to avoid rerunning multiple jobs on the same quantum program.
+The Azure Quantum Resource Estimator allows you to submit jobs with multiple configurations of job parameters, also referred as *items*, as a single job to avoid rerunning multiple jobs on the same quantum program.

 A resource estimation job consist of two types of job parameters:

 - [Target parameters](xref:microsoft.quantum.overview.resources-estimator): qubit model, QEC schemes, error budget, constraints on the component-level, and distillation units.
-- Operation arguments: arguments that can be passed to the program (if the QIR entry point contains arguments).
+- **Operation arguments**: arguments that can be passed to the program (if the QIR entry point contains arguments).

 One item consists of one configuration of job parameters, that is one configuration of target parameters and operation arguments.
 Several items are represented as an array of job parameters.